Constraining the axiverse with reionization: Constraints on reheating in string theory

 \section{Constraints on reheating in string theory}

 We now turn to a quantitative assessment of the constraints that can be placed within the string axiverse.
 We generate ensembles of models as described above, using the methodology of Ref.~\cite{Gendler:2023kjt}.
-Figure~\ref{fig:2D_Tdec_abundance} shows the axion decay temperature, $T_{\rm decay}$, and the corresponding freeze-in relic abundance fraction prior to decay, $\mathcal{F}_a$, for the ensemble with $h^{1,1} = 50$, to provide a preliminary estimate of the expected constraints.
-Existing limits on single axion decays from the CMB optical depth exclude regions with $T_{\rm decay} \lesssim 1\,\mathrm{eV}$ and $\mathcal{F}_a \gtrsim 10^{-10}$~\cite{Poulin:2016anj, Langhoff:2022bij}.
-From the figure, it appears that a subset of models within the ensemble enter this excluded region, particularly for $T_{\rm reh} \gtrsim 10^{10}\,\mathrm{GeV}$~\cite{Gendler:2023kjt}, indicating potential tension with observational bounds.
-The following section quantifies this tension precisely.
+Figure~\ref{fig:2D_Tdec_abundance} shows the distribution of axions in the plane of decay temperature $T_{\rm decay}$ and freeze-in relic abundance fraction prior to decay, $\mathcal{F}_a$, for the ensemble with $h^{1,1} = 50$.
+This representation provides a mapping between microscopic axion parameters and their impact on the ionization history.
+Existing limits on single axion decays from the CMB optical depth exclude regions with sufficiently late decay, $T_{\rm decay} \lesssim 1\,\mathrm{eV}$, and large abundance $\mathcal{F}_a \gtrsim 10^{-10}$~\cite{Poulin:2016anj, Langhoff:2022bij}, shown as the green shaded region in Fig.~\ref{fig:2D_Tdec_abundance}.
+From the figure, it appears that a subset of models within the ensemble enter this excluded region, particularly for larger reheating temperatures $T_{\rm reh} \gtrsim 10^{10}\,\mathrm{GeV}$~\cite{Gendler:2023kjt}.
+This reflects the fact that increasing $T_{\rm reh}$ enhances the freeze-in abundance, shifting models vertically toward larger $\mathcal{F}_a$ while leaving the decay temperature largely unchanged.
+The figure shows a potential tension between high reheating temperatures and CMB constraints: models with sufficiently large freeze-in abundance and late decay can produce excessive energy injection during the epoch relevant for reionization.
+In the following section, we quantify this tension using our full multi-axion analysis.

 Each model contains many axions, spanning a broad range of masses and decay constants.
 We preprocess the ensembles to ensure both the accuracy of the numerical results and computational feasibility.
-Specifically, we define a mass window from $10^5\,\mathrm{eV}$ to $10^{10}\,\mathrm{eV}$, and select at most 10 axions per model within this window for further analysis.
+Specifically, we define a mass window from $10^5\,\mathrm{eV}$ to $10^{10}\,\mathrm{eV}$, corresponding to axions that decay in the redshift interval relevant for CMB constraints on reionization, and select at most 10 axions per model within this window for further analysis.
 This selection is justified by the expected axion mass hierarchies and the approximately uniform coupling to photons (for axions above the ``light threshold'' mass, which typically holds for high-mass axions), which together ensure that only a small number of axions significantly contribute to the CMB optical depth.
 This preprocessing step reduces the number of models that must be evaluated.
 Empirically, the number of axions within this window rarely exceeds 10 even prior to truncation, so this selection does not bias the physical results.